natalie-cheng/my-site/README.md

 [website link](https://natalie-cheng.github.io/my-site/)

 ## to do:
-- add resume
 - about section content (pictures?)
-- smooth page transitions
 - projects pages content
 - reformat for mobile

 ### bugs:
-- realign header nav bar and logo
-- fix hamburger menu
+- fix hamburger menu sometimes not appearing
+- projects->about transition

 ## in progress
 - clean up css code